ProjectIndoor/projectindoorweb/doc/backend.md

 ![REST API overview](./images/RESTOverview.PNG)

 The graph above is a screenshot directly taken from the dynamically generated documentation.
+You can see each REST resource that the application provides.
 The following chapters will now showcase every endpoint in more detail.

 ### Buildings